Mumbai sporting grounds: This is no way to make champions

-In the concluding part of a series that reviews sporting grounds, we train our sights on Borivali and Azad Maidan
+In the concluding part of a series that reviews sporting grounds in the city of Mumbai, we at mid-day train our sights on Borivali and Azad Maidan

 St Francis D’Assisi Ground, Borivali

 This suburban ground, perennially in shoddy condition, plays host to a number of district and school level football matches.
 In late August-September when the monsoon hit Mumbai, the ground was mucky and the lack of grass made it perilous.

 The St Francis D’Assisi ground needs more consistency since it is uneven in large portions and first-aid facilities must be more easily accessible.
 Pics/Atul Kamble